melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

 PMML has third-party support, most often implemented by Openscoring.io, for many opensource machine and deep learning libraries.
 It is sometimes referred to as the "de facto standard" for model interoperability.
 That being said, Apple in their CoreML went for a custom model exchange format, Facebook and Microsoft teamed up to create ONNX; the position of PMML in the area of deep learning is not as strong.
-XML is no longer the engineers' favourite format for exchanging data.
+And XML is no longer the engineers' favourite format for exchanging data.

 ### Portable Format for Analytics (PFA)